 Mondays and Wednesdays, 4:30-6:00pm

-Under the direction of Beth Ann Bonnecroy, the choristers in Vivace sing in 3 or more parts, experience more sophisticated repertoire, and often join with our Amore choristers on commissioned new works.
+Under the direction of Charity Rusmussen, the choristers in Vivace sing in 3 or more parts, experience more sophisticated repertoire, and often join with our Amore choristers on commissioned new works.
 They have expanded performing opportunities, both during mainstage concerts and throughout the community.
 Vivace singers receive instruction in developing their maturing singing voices and are choral leaders-in-training.

 Ensemble is made up of a small group of auditioned Amore singers who want the experience and challenge of performing in a smaller group.
 Their repertoire includes more a cappella singing, chamber music, and pop and vocal jazz arrangements.
 Each Ensemble singer has one individual voice lesson during the fall.
 Ensemble is a featured performer at Spring Fling, Northwest Girlchoir's annual fundraising event.

 Tuesdays, 6:45-9:00pm, one Sunday sectional per month, 5:30-8:30pm